-- If you selected No Service Discovery above, then in the Host(s) field, type the IP address or host name of the Hive server. - Or, if you selected ZooKeeper above, then in the Host(s) field, type a commaseparated list of ZooKeeper servers.
-Use the following format, where [ZK\Host] is the IP address or host name of the ZooKeeper server and [ZK Port] is the number of the TCP port that the ZooKeeper server uses to listen for client connections:
+- 9. Specify whether the driver uses the ZooKeeper service when connecting to Hive, and provide the necessary connection information: - To connect to Hive without using the Apache ZooKeeper service, do the following: - a.
+From the Service Discovery Mode drop-down list, select No Service Discovery. - b.
+In the Host(s) field, type the IP address or host name of the Hive server. - c.
+In the Port field, type the number of the TCP port that the Hive server uses to listen for client connections. - Or, to discover Hive Server 2 services via the ZooKeeper service, do the following: - a.
+From the Service Discovery Mode drop-down list, select ZooKeeper. - b.
+In the Host(s) field, type a comma-separated list of ZooKeeper servers.
+Use the following format, where [ZK_Host] is the IP address or host name of the ZooKeeper server and [ZK Port] is the number of the TCP port that the ZooKeeper server uses to listen for client connections:

-$$[ZK\Host1]$$ : $[ZK\Port1]$ , $[ZK\Host2]$ : $[ZK\Port2]$

-- 11. In the Port field, if you selected No Service Discovery above, then type the number of the TCP port that the Hive server uses to listen for client connections.
-Otherwise, do not type a value in the field. - 12.
+'''

+[ZK\Host1]: [ZK\Port1], [ZK\Host2]: [ZK\Port2]

+'''

+- c.
+In the ZooKeeper Namespace field, type the namespace on ZooKeeper under which Hive Server 2 znodes are added. - 10.
 In the Database field, type the name of the database schema to use when a schema is not explicitly specified in a query.